Russian Futurism: The Bolshevik Agit-trains

 The "Red Cossack" was quite different.
-As Burov put it with deep satisfaction, "At first we were in the artists’ hands, and now the artists are in our hands".
+As Burov put it with deep satisfaction, "At first we were in the artists' hands, and now the artists are in our hands".
 Initially the artists were so revolutionary that at one point Burov had delivered the Department of Proletarian Culture some Futurists "bound hand and foot", but now "the artists had been brought under proper control".

 The other three trains were the "Sverdlov", the "October Revolution", and the "Red East".

 Demise

 After the Bolsheviks gained power, Mayakovsky's group—patronized by Anatoly Lunacharsky, Bolshevik Commissar for Education—aspired to dominate Soviet culture.
-Their influence was paramount during the first years after the revolution, until their program—or rather lack thereof—was subjected to scathing criticism by the authorities.
+Their influence was paramount during the first years after the revolution, until their program—or rather lack thereof—was subjected to scathing criticism by authorities.
+In December 1920 the Central Committee of the Communist Party officially condemned Futurism among the artistic movements that were "hostile to Marxism".
 By the time OBERIU attempted to revive some of the Futurist tenets during the late 1920s, the Futurist movement in Russia had already ended.
 The most militant Futurist poets either died (Khlebnikov, Mayakovsky) or preferred to adjust their very individual style to more conventional requirements and trends (Aseyev, Pasternak).
 The decline of futurism can also be seen in Russia when Kruchenykh attempted to publish Fifteen Years of Russian Futurism 1912-1927 in 1928 and the Communist Party made it clear they did not want any futurist influence in Soviet literature.
 This marked an abrupt fall from grace for Kruchenykh's writing and futurism as a literary movement.